 This could be within you, too.
 Maybe it’s just buried.
 Or maybe you already know the glimmer is there, but don’t yet have the foundation to build your house of words, phrases, sentences, paragraphs, chapters and volumes.

 On Saturday, December 1st, James Navé, a “fixture” on the Poetry Slam circuit and co-founder of “Poetry Alive!” comes to Paris to share with you how to “write from the imaginative storm.”

 For three solid hours, you will have the opportunity to join with James in a creative writing workshop that crackles with passion, fun, and spontaneity.

 Sponsored by Parler Paris, during this collaborative afternoon, you’ll spend the first half exploring the creative process by way of movement and improvisational word play.
 In the second half, you’ll craft your discoveries of memories, ideas, concert images, and surprising word combinations into meaningful rough drafts worthy of polishing into stories and poems.
 Many of you will have the chance to read your drafts out loud to great applause!

 Space is limited to 30, so it’s on a first come, first serve basis.
-The cost is only 30 euros at the door (cash, no checks please, and plan on ordering at least one drink), so that means you should reserve early to ensure you place.
+The cost is only 30 euros at the door (and plan on ordering at least one drink), so that means you should reserve early to ensure you place.
 And don’t forget to bring pen and paper!